fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 30: Futures of History
 {% include alert.html class='info' title='Review Criteria (REVISED)' text="

 You'll be paired up with ONE colleagues to review their work and offer critiques.
-Things you need to do, AS DEMONSTRATED IN CLASS:
+Things you need to do, AS DISCUSSED/DEMONSTRATED IN CLASS:
+- FIRST: remember to put a copy of your latest draft in the TO BE REVIEWED folder, which is where you should go to find the essay you will review
 - Note within paragraphs problems with clarity or intent
 - Use back tics to indicate your comments \`like this\` when editing, which will look `like this` when the author views it on GitHub
 - Summarize the main points of EACH PARAGRAPH directly below it to tell the author what you thought the main and useful points of the paragraph were.
 Separate the wheat from the chaff.